adrianolszewski/model-based-testing-hypotheses/README.md

 > 2*pnorm(q=1.078378, lower.tail=FALSE)
 [1] 0.2808651
 ```
-It converged, but... what?!
+Cool!
+This one converged!
+But... wait, what?!
 Is this a joke?!
 So big p-value?!

 Now let's increase the mean in one group by 0.01 and again use the more "robust" method:
 ``` r